EV Tax Credit Calculator

 This represents the single largest shift in EV purchase economics since the IRA expanded the credits in 2022.
 A buyer who purchased a qualifying $45,000 EV in August 2025 could reduce the effective price to $37,500 with the federal credit alone.
 The same vehicle purchased in October 2025 costs $45,000 — full price.

 With the federal credit gone, the EV incentive landscape is now entirely state-driven.
-The variation between states is enormous: a New Jersey buyer can save over $5,800, while a buyer in Texas, Florida, or Arizona receives nothing.
+The variation between states is enormous: a New Jersey buyer can save $4,000, while a buyer in Texas, Florida, or Arizona receives nothing.
 This calculator reflects the post-September 2025 reality, showing only currently active programmes.
 For a broader analysis of how the credit expiration affects your purchase timeline, the break-even calculator models payback periods with and without incentives.

 State-by-State EV Incentive Comparison